 Skin spots, about which you can read my guide here, are a very common and annoying problem.
 There is a great variety of them and they can appear due to different reasons, but there are certain cosmetics that may help us.
 I want to stop and emphasize something very important: sunscreen is essential, you must use it every day and reapply it properly, it doesn’t matter if you already have spots or not.
 Here you can see a comparison of sunscreens, in case you have not found one that fits what you are looking for yet.

 A very effective ingredient in improving the appearance of spots is ascorbic acid or vitamin C (which you can read more about in my guide).
 In addition to enhancing the action of other depigmentants, it also inhibits the production of melanin.
-Since ascorbic acid is very powerful, I advise you to start with a mild formula, such as the Vichy Liftactiv Specialist Peptide-C Ampoules, available on FeelUnique and on Amazon. and, if you consider that you need to use more powerful products, progressively advance until you find what what do you need.
-If your skin already has a certain tolerance to vitamin C you can try a more powerful product such as the Paula’s Choice C15 Super Booster, available on Amazon and on Paula’s Choice, on Niche Beauty and on Amazon or The Ordinary Vitamin C Suspension 23% + HA Spheres 2%, which you can find on DECIEM, on Amazon, on Cult Beauty and on FeelUnique.
+Since ascorbic acid is very powerful, I advise you to start with a mild formula, such as the Vichy Liftactiv Specialist Peptide-C Ampoules, available on FeelUnique, on SkinStore and on Amazon. and, if you consider that you need to use more powerful products, progressively advance until you find what what do you need.
+If your skin already has a certain tolerance to vitamin C you can try a more powerful product such as the Paula’s Choice C15 Super Booster, available on Paula’s Choice, on Niche Beauty and on Amazon or The Ordinary Vitamin C Suspension 23% + HA Spheres 2%, which you can find on DECIEM, on Amazon, on SkinStore and on FeelUnique.

 If you have sensitive skin, it is probably best to limit yourself to vitamin C derivatives like the one I mentioned earlier, as ascorbic acid can be irritating.